-It’s not everyday that you climb up onto a massage table, naked, with only a strategically placed hand towel covering parts of yourself that few other people should see.
+It’s not everyday that you climb up onto a massage table naked, with only a strategically placed hand towel covering parts of yourself that few others should see.

-It’s also not everyday that you stick out your tongue, have your pulse read, and receive a wealth of targeted health advice from a woman you’ve just met — all while sitting in a living room, a dog dozes at your feet, and dreamy assistants drift in and out from the other room.
+It’s also not everyday that you stick out your tongue, have your pulse read and receive a wealth of targeted health advice from a woman you’ve just met — all while seated in a living room, a dog dozes at your feet and dreamy assistants drift in and out from the kitchen.

 There weren’t any white lab coats.
 No florescent overhead lighting.
 I heard a faint breeze instead of an intercom buzzer.
 As someone who had studied and prepared for a medical career for almost twelve years, I was having a hard time reconciling my environment.
 Just what exactly was Ayurvedic medicine?
 What was I about to experience?

 For starters, Ayurveda is more than simply a treatment of illness, as is the case with Western allopathic medicine.
 It’s a holistic philosophy based on the science of life; good health is the result of our three energies (Vata, Pitta and Kapha) being in proper balance.
 When any of our wind, fire or earth forces are out of balance, we experience maladies such as anxiety, indigestion, dry skin or sinus problems, to name a few.